vvignesh17/List-of-all-Research-Internship-Program-for-IIT-and-NITs/README.md

 # List-of-all-Research-Internship-Program-for-IIT-and-NITs

-This contains the list of almost all the internship available for IIT and NIT students
+This contains the list of almost all the internship available mostly for IIT and NIT students some are also for other indian college students.

 The following are some global research internship positions:
 # -------- International Interships --------